 Early stage decisions and actions form the building blocks of your startup and can dramatically impact the future value of intellectual property rights.
 If you’re starting a tech company, it’s important to seek advice from an intellectual property attorney to structure your intellectual property protection, IP licensing, and to protect you in employment law related intellectual property issues.

-A technology startup company that is too eager for business partnerships or financing often discloses proprietary information prematurely.
-An effective non-disclosure agreement (NDA) and non-compete agreement drafted by an IP attorney precisely for the needs of your business startup is critical to protecting intellectual property rights.
-However, it’s important to use a nondisclosure agreement wisely.
-Even with an NDA, you should disclose information through neutralizing filters calibrated to relevant factors.
+A technology startup company that is too eager for business partnerships or financing often discloses proprietary information and trade secrets prematurely.
+An effective non-disclosure agreement (NDA) drafted by an IP attorney precisely for the needs of your business startup is critical to protecting intellectual property rights.
+Once you have a well-drafted NDA, it’s important to use it wisely.
+Even with signed NDA, you should provide third parties only with information that you need them to know.

 Some tech entrepreneurs also have the opposite problem – they ask for anyone and everyone to sign an NDA before talking about their startup technology.
 This is a classic “newbie” mistake.
 You should be able to talk about your product or service without having to disclose the “secret sauce” that makes your company valuable.
 If you cannot, then your insistence on signing an NDA will show experienced professionals that you lack maturity in the startup scene.